Portsmouth Entry Requirements

 Includes

-How to Apply: Apply online via the official UK ETA app or gov.uk website.
-Applications typically processed within 3 working days, often within hours.
-Apply at least 3 days before travel.
+How to Apply: Apply online via UK ETA app or gov.uk website.
+Processing typically takes 3 working days

 Visa Required